rhattox-ansible/ansible-kubernetes/README.md

 The playbook is organized into roles:

-- **pre_install**: Prepares the system, installs basic packages, configures containerd, manages GPG keys, and sets up repositories.
+- **pre-setup**: Prepares the system, installs basic packages, configures containerd, manages GPG keys, and sets up repositories.
-- **core_install**: Installs Kubernetes components, initializes the cluster, and configures networking.
+- **setup**: Installs Kubernetes components, initializes the cluster, and configures networking.

 ## Example Usage